SolidRun/documentation/a38x/u-boot.md

+## Download Binaries

+We are automatically building binaries whenever code is pushed to our [U-Boot repository on github](https://github.com/SolidRun/u-boot/tree/v2024.04-solidrun-a38x).
+Please find the results at https://images.solid-run.com/A38X/U-Boot.

 ## Installing automatically (SPI, eMMC, M.2 SSD)

 **This section assumes that you already have a version of U-Boot >= 2018.01 running on your device!
 If not, there are two options:**